Lease + Revenue Accounting Infrastructure

 Investments in Associates & Joint Ventures

-Equity method application, significant influence indicators, impairment, loss of significant influence, proportionate share of OCI, joint venture disclosures
+Equity method, significant influence, impairment, loss of significant influence, proportionate share of OCI

 Planned